ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

 {PANEL:**SmugglerDatabaseApi**}

-Alternatively, if you prefer to do export/import from code rather than from the console utility, you can use the `SmugglerDatabaseApi` class (in order to use this class you need to reference the `Raven.Smuggler.exe`).
+Alternatively, if you prefer to do export/import from code rather than from the console utility, you can use the `SmugglerDatabaseApi` class (in order to use this class you need to reference the `Raven.Database.dll`).

 ### Exporting